ruby-grape/grape/README.md

 `content_type` and optionally supply a parser via `parser` unless a parser is already available within Grape to enable a custom format.
 Such a parser can be a function or a class.

+With a parser, parsed data is available "as-is" in `env['api.request.body']`.
-Without a parser, data is available "as-is" and can be read with `env['rack.input'].read`.
+Without a parser, data is available "as-is" and in `env['api.request.input']`.

 The following example is a trivial parser that will assign any input with the "text/custom" content-type to `:value`.
 The parameter will be available via `params[:value]` inside the API call.